Sanism: Oppression

 A spiral of oppression experienced by some groups in society has been identified.
 Firstly, oppressions occur on the basis of perceived or actual differences (which may be related to broad group stereotypes such as racism, sexism, classism, ageism, homophobia etc.).
 This can have negative physical, social, economic and psychological effects on individuals, including emotional distress and what might be considered mental health problems.
 Then, society's response to such distress may be to treat it within a system of medical and social care rather than (also) understanding and challenging the oppressions that gave rise to it, thus reinforcing the problem with further oppressive attitudes and practices, which can lead to more distress, and so on in a vicious cycle.
-In addition, due to coming into contact with mental health services, people may become subject to the oppression of mentalism, since society (and mental health services themselves) have such negative attitudes towards people with a psychiatric diagnosis, thus further perpetuating oppression and discrimination.
+In addition, due to coming into contact with mental health services, people may become subject to the oppression of sanism, since society (and mental health services themselves) have such negative attitudes towards people with a psychiatric diagnosis, thus further perpetuating oppression and discrimination.

 People suffering such oppression within society may be drawn to more radical political action, but sanist structures and attitudes have also been identified in activist communities.
 This includes cliques and social hierarchies that people with particular issues may find very difficult to break into or be valued by.
 There may also be individual rejection of people for strange behavior that is not considered culturally acceptable, or alternatively insensitivity to emotional states including suicidality, or denial that someone has issues if they appear to act normally.